eclipsesource/tabris-js/doc/migration-guide.md

 ```
 Only widgets actually supporting different fonts now have a font property.
 Most applications should not have to adjust to this change.

+### jsxProperties

+It used to be necessary to override this property to add JSX attributes to a custom component.
+This now happens automatically.
+You can still override it in case the outcome of that is not satisfactory.
+That may be the case because properties that are either functions or are marked as readonly are excluded.

 ## Cordova plugins

 The Cordova CLI dependency has been updated from `6.5.0` to `8.1.2`.
 The Cordova CLI will now use the system `npm` to install plugins.
 This has following implications: